He Wang

 [Can you write me a (good) reference letter?]

-1. I am happy to write letters but mainly for people I know enough so that my assessment of them is evidence-based.
-I try not to write purely subjective opinions about people in the reference letter.
-If you have worked with me or taken my class with good exam results, they can be easily the evidence in the letter.
-If there is or little evidence, it is hard for me to write the letter and it is hard for it to be convincing.
-The letter will not be useful to you.
+2. I am happy to write letters but only for people I know enough so that my assessment of them is evidence-based.
+I will not write only purely subjective opinions about people in the reference letter.
+If you have worked with me, there can be easily evidence in the letter; otherwise, it is hard for me to write a convincing letter.
+Believe me, you do not want such a letter.

 [Is it difficult to win a PhD scholarship?]